rfitzus/LabelsForPOs/README.md

 ---

-**Here you are going to add the User Defined Menu program to your main menu within Epicor.**
+**Here you are going to add the User Defined Menu program to your main menu.**

 1. Highlight which menu folder you want to add the User Defined Menu to.
 2. Select the New Menu button from the new dropdown arrow.